GA-repos/Installfest/chrome.md

 When done, do the following on any page in Chrome:

-1. On MacOS, press `Command + option + J` simultaneously to open up the Chrome inspector
+1. On MacOS, press `Command + option + J` simultaneously to open up the Chrome inspector.
+On other systems press `Control + shift + J`.
 1. On the top right of the inspector window there are three dots, click that.
 1. Go to settings and make sure yours look like the following image.